Have you ever wondered what will define success in the future?

 However, in the real world, marks, ranks and topper charts just can’t be ignored, though a gradual takeover of individual capabilities will slowly replace them.
 The seed of thought that drove education towards change has come a long way from an obvious yet deeply insightful concept that learning must be relevant in the context of the real world.

 The paradigm shift that arose with the new learning age was that education couldn’t be boxed into just the transfer of knowledge and content.
 It has stopped being a rote display of what can be memorised and recalled.
-It has now moved to become something greater and beyond - the latest buzzword now is SKILLS.
+It has now moved to become something greater and beyond - the latest buzzword now is Skill-Based Learning.

 In a world that judges an individual based on the long list of items placed in a resume or a profile - Skills define strengths and are an asset to the individual’s personality.

 It is just like equipping individuals with a multi-purpose toolkit that they can use all through their life.
 This toolkit is essential in their journey of staying relevant.
-It creates a Work-ready - Life ready mindset.
+It creates a Work-ready - Life-ready mindset.

 Skill-based education is progressive education that places the learner in the spotlight, and every time the learner learns a new skill, it makes them more independent.
 Think of it as an ongoing hands-on DIY project.
 It gives the learner a practical understanding of how things are done.

 At JBCN, we believe that skills form the foundation of learning.
 Learners are constantly engaged in acquiring skill sets through various learning experiences such as research tasks, collaboration projects, self-management processes and even soft skills.
 Not only are the learners consciously achieving these skills every day, but they are also aware of the skills that they are developing or wish to improve.
 This conscious awareness enables them to pick the skills of their best interest.
-Conversations among the learners range from - ‘I think I need to work on my social skills a bit more to ‘I am confident about my communication skills.
+Conversations among the learners range from - ‘I think I need to work on my social skills a bit more’ to ‘I am confident about my communication skills.’
 Such self-assessments make the process of learning more profound, more meaningful, and highly personalised.

 The challenges faced earlier by rote-learning that made the entire process of learning detached and disconnected has now been overcome by the multi-faceted development of the individual.
 Every learner can now create a customised plan for their personal skill development and constantly upgrade their bowl of mastery.